-The “Yeah, but…” reaction is an example of a results-killing structure that results in frustrating, start–stop patterns of behaviour.
+The “Yeah, but…” reaction is an example of a results-killing structure that leads to frustrating, start–stop–start… patterns of behaviour.
 And few results!

 The “Yeah” generates energy.
-The “but” negates it.
-Without energy, there is no action, no result.
+Then the “but” negates it.
+No energy; no action; no results.

-However, when they shift from the “Yeah, but…” structure to the “Yes, and…” structure underlying my Life Design Framework, clients create results they’d previously failed at.
+When clients shift from a “Yeah, but…” structure to a “Yes, and…” structure such as my Life Design Framework, they find it much easier to create results they’d previously failed at.

-Many structural conflicts occur when two or more desires compete.
+Structural conflicts often occur when two or more desires compete.

-Ex: Life vs work.
+Life vs work.
 Time vs Money.
-I can do it vs I can’t do it.
-Eat vs Lose weight.…
+Eat vs Lose weight.
+Rational vs Intuitive.
+Family vs Career.
+I can do vs I can’t do.

-An automaker’s execs stated formally in their company vision and branding that, “Quality is job one.”
-But behind the scenes, they sent an informal message to managers and supervisors to, “Get them out the door fast!”
+For example, one automaker’s execs stated in company vision and branding that, “Quality is job one.”
+But behind the scenes, they sent informal messages to managers and supervisors to, “Get’em out the door fast!”

-The two desires conflicted, causing cognitive dissonance in the company, and a morale problem.
-And, though they got cars out the door quicker, quality suffered.
-As did profits.
+The two desires conflicted, causing cognitive dissonance, and a morale problem.
+Though the company shipped more cars, quality suffered.
+And profits.

 Is Balance The Answer?

-When people recognize that they’re riding the rocking horse of oscillation, they often try to “fix” the situation by balancing their competing desires.
+When people recognize they are riding the rocking horse of oscillation, they often perceive it as a problem, then try to “fix” it by balancing competing desires.